igordejanovic/parglare/docs/grammar_modularization.md

 ### Recognizer search order

-Recognizers are loaded from a grammar module but can be overriden from importing grammars, using FQN of the terminal, or by using `recognizers` parameter of the grammar.
+Recognizers are loaded from a grammar module but can be overridden from importing grammars, using FQN of the terminal, or by using `recognizers` parameter of the grammar.